 5) Not Terribly Expensive

-AKAI, due to its popularity and trustworthiness, tends to release products that are slightly higher-priced, however, this pad isn’t THAT expensive in comparison to the competition.
+AKAI, due to their popularity and trustworthiness, tends to release products that are slightly higher-priced, however, this pad isn’t THAT expensive in comparison to the competition.
+For instance, one of Akai’s better models, the MPK249 keyboard (from Amazon), is significantly cheaper than one of the more premium keyboards out there from like Arturia like the MKIII KeyLab from ZZounds.

-Part of the reason why they charge more for this thing is the added features, including the buttons, knobs, faders, in addition to the Q-link knobs.
+Part of the reason why they charge more for this thing is the added features, including the buttons, knobs, faders, in addition to the Q-link knobs (typically the marketing of products is more expensive than the actual creation of it).

 6) Pad Sensitivity Can Be Changed With ‘Threshold’ And ‘Gain’ Option